 The following lemma holds, see \cite[Proposition~3.1]{Ya16}.

-\begin{lemma} If \( P_\n(z) \) satisfying \eqref{typeII} and \( R_\n^{(i)}(z) \), \( i\in\{1,2\} \), given by \eqref{Rni}, satisfy \eqref{normality_con}, then \hyperref[rhy]{\rhy} is solved by
+\begin{Lemma} If $ P_\n(z) $ satisfying \eqref{typeII} and $ R_\n^{(i)}(z) $, $ i\in\{1,2\} $, given by \eqref{Rni}, satisfy \eqref{normality_con}, then~\hyperref[rhy]{\rhy} is solved by

-Conversely, if a solution of \hyperref[rhy]{\rhy} exists, then it is unique and is given by \eqref{Y} with \( P_\n(z) \) and \( R_\n^{(i)}(z) \), \( i\in\{1,2\} \), necessarily satisfying \eqref{normality_con}. \end{lemma}
+Conversely, if a solution of \hyperref[rhy]{\rhy} exists, then it is unique and is given by \eqref{Y} with $ P_\n(z) $ and \smash{$ R_\n^{(i)}(z) $}, $ i\in\{1,2\} $, necessarily satisfying \eqref{normality_con}. \end{Lemma}

-\subsection{Opening of the Lenses}
+\subsection{Opening of the lenses}

-The next step in the Riemann-Hilbert analysis consists in factorizing the jump matrix and moving some of the jump relations into the complex plane, the so-called ``opening of the lenses''.
+The next step in the Riemann--Hilbert analysis consists in factorizing the jump matrix and moving some of the jump relations into the complex plane, the so-called ``opening of the lenses''.
 In constructing this lens we rely heavily on the material of Section~\ref{ss:pc}.

-Given \( \delta\in(0,\delta_\Delta] \), see \eqref{dD}, let \( U_{\n,e} \), \( e\in \{\alpha_1,\beta_{\n,1},\beta_1\} \), be the squares defined in \eqref{Uc1} and \eqref{Uc2} (and via similar formulae at \( \{\alpha_2,\alpha_{\n,2},\beta_2\} \)).
-Recall the definition of the rays \( I_\pm \) after \eqref{K} and the conformal maps constructed in \eqref{4.1.1}--\eqref{4.4.1}.
-Let \( \tau_* \) be as in Section~\ref{ss:sse}, \( c^* \) as in \eqref{cstars}, and \( c^\prime(\delta) \) as defined before \eqref{min-con}.
-Set \( \zeta_{\n,\alpha_1}(z) := \zeta_{c(\n),\alpha_1}(z) \), see \eqref{4.1.1},
+Given $ \delta\in(0,\delta_\Delta] $, see \eqref{dD}, let $ U_{\n,e} $, $ e\in \{\alpha_1,\beta_{\n,1},\beta_1\} $, be the squares defined in \eqref{Uc1} and~\eqref{Uc2} (and via similar formulae at $ \{\alpha_2,\alpha_{\n,2},\beta_2\} $).
+Recall the definition of the rays $ I_\pm $ after~\eqref{K} and the conformal maps constructed in \eqref{4.1.1}--\eqref{4.4.1}.
+Let $ \tau_* $ be as in Section~\ref{ss:sse}, $ c^* $ as in \eqref{cstars}, and $ c^\prime(\delta) $ as defined before \eqref{min-con}.
+Set $ \zeta_{\n,\alpha_1}(z) := \zeta_{c(\n),\alpha_1}(z) $, see \eqref{4.1.1},

-where \( \zeta_{\beta_{\n,1}}(z) \) is given by \eqref{4.2.1} (notice that \( \zeta_{\beta_{c,1}}(\beta_1)\geq0 \) when \( c\leq c^*\)), and
+where $ \zeta_{\beta_{\n,1}}(z) $ is given by \eqref{4.2.1} (notice that $ \zeta_{\beta_{c,1}}(\beta_1)\geq0 $ when $ c\leq c^*$), and

-(let us emphasize that the choice whether \eqref{4.3.4} or \eqref{4.4.1} is used does depend on the value of \( \delta \); in the first line of \eqref{b-maps2} we also slightly departed from our labeling convention, hopefully without much ambiguity).
-The maps \( \zeta_{\n,\alpha_2}(z) \) and \( \zeta_{\n,\beta_2}(z) \) can be defined similarly.
+(let us emphasize that the choice whether \eqref{4.3.4} or \eqref{4.4.1} is used does depend on the value of $ \delta $; in the first line of \eqref{b-maps2} we also slightly departed from our labeling convention, hopefully without much ambiguity).
+The maps $ \zeta_{\n,\alpha_2}(z) $ and $ \zeta_{\n,\beta_2}(z) $ can be defined similarly.

-We now select open Jordan arcs \( \Gamma_{\n,i}^\pm \) connecting \( \alpha_{\n,i} \) to \( \beta_{\n,i} \) so that
+We now select open Jordan arcs $ \Gamma_{\n,i}^\pm $ connecting $ \alpha_{\n,i} $ to $ \beta_{\n,i} $ so that

-and that consist of straight line segments outside of \( U_{\n,e} \), \( e\in E_\n \), see Figure~\ref{fig:lens}.
-These arcs are oriented from \( \alpha_{\n,i} \) to \( \beta_{\n,i} \).
-We denote by \( \Omega_{\n,i}^\pm \) the domains delimited by \( \Gamma_{\n,i}^\pm \) and \( \Delta_{\n,i} \).
+and that consist of straight line segments outside of $ U_{\n,e} $, $ e\in E_\n $, see Figure~\ref{fig:lens}.
+These arcs are oriented from $ \alpha_{\n,i} $ to $ \beta_{\n,i} $.
+We denote by $ \Omega_{\n,i}^\pm $ the domains delimited by $ \Gamma_{\n,i}^\pm $ and $ \Delta_{\n,i} $.